kv9898/switch_challenge_solver/README.md

 1. Drag and Click through the Graphical User Interface (GUI), which is potentially slower.
 This works only for the `GUI.py` or `GUI.exe`.

 2. Enter the full formula, which can be faster when you are more familiar as you have done more assessments (very bad humour).
-This works for both `GUI` and `command_line`.
+This is available on a [web app](https://rubuky.com/tool/2024-09-23-SwitchChallenge/) and works for both `GUI` and `command_line`.

 If you have python on you computer, you can run the `GUI.py` or `command_line.py` directly.
 Note that you have to use this way if you are running on a MacOS or Linux machine, since I have only built executables for Windows.